Dane2476/footnotes/README.md

 This application is a small book lookup site that uses goodreads API, Flask, and SQL.
 It uses a postgreSQL database to keep track of users, their reviews, etc..

 application.py contains several routes.
 Most routes are restricted if the user is not logged in.
+Users can look up and leave reviews for books.

 HTML templates use jinja to extend layout.html.